applied-systems-biology/jipipe-website/content/faq/imagej-integration.md

 Yes.
 You can use both pipelines and individual JIPipe algorithms from within ImageJ macros and the GUI.

-## Why are some JIPipe algorithms not availabe from within ImageJ?
+## Why are some JIPipe algorithms not available from within ImageJ?

 JIPipe has a very general data model that makes it possible to develop pipelines for processing **any** kind of data.
-The communication between JIPipe's data types and ImageJ is handled by adaptors that will handle the "translation" back & forth.
+The communication between JIPipe's data types and ImageJ is handled by adapters that will handle the "translation" back & forth.
-For some of such data types, there is no adaptor.
+For some of such data types, there is no adapter.
 The reason behind this is that ImageJ might not have an equivalent data type or feature.